 Bloom now owns Brighton and Hove Albion football club, as well as StarLizard, which is a betting consultancy firm.

 There are quite a few reasons to have multiple betting accounts.
-While loyalty may be appreciated and rewarded by a single operator, the benefits to having access to more than one bookmaker can’t be matched.
+While loyalty may be appreciated and rewarded by a single operator, the benefits of having access to more than one bookmaker can’t be matched.

 Betting Strategies